Every team's largest contracts by total value

 Extension: Giancarlo Stanton, OF (13/$325M, 2015)

 Reyes, a reigning batting champ at the time, was part of a group of stars the Marlins signed entering the 2012 season, when they were rebranding and opening Marlins Park.
-In November 2012 after a year in Miami, he was traded to the Blue Jays in a deal involving 12 players.
-At the time it was signed, Stanton’s contract was the largest by total value in baseball history, and it’s still tied for the longest contract by years.
-Stanton was traded to the Yankees after the 2017 season.
+After a year in Miami, he was traded to the Blue Jays in a deal involving 12 players.
+Stanton’s contract set baseball records for total value and length at the time it was signed.
+He was traded to the Yankees after the 2017 season, which saw him capture the NL MVP Award.

 Mets